 Our French word of the week for this week is accès.
-You can find out how to pronounce it here:
+You can listen to the pronunciation of accès in the audio clip below:

 Cette porte donne accès à la salle à manger.
 The door gives access to the living room.